 Financial exigency means that the financial position of a school district as a whole is such that its financial resources are insufficient to support the school district’s instructional programs or the school district is unable to finance the full compensation of staff for the current or next fiscal year.

-Financial exigency may be declared by a school district board of trustees under one or more of the following conditions:
+A school district board of trustees may declare financial exigency under one or more of the following conditions:

-Each time a school district’s board of trustees adopts a resolution or an extension declaring financial exigency, the board must notify the commissioner within 20 calendar days of the adoption.
+Each time a school district’s board of trustees adopts a resolution declaring financial exigency or a resolution to extend a financial exigency declaration, the board must notify the commissioner within 20 calendar days of the adoption.
 The notice must include the date the resolution was adopted and the reason(s) for the declaration of financial exigency as specified in the Requirements section above.
 The notice must be signed by the board president and superintendent.

-The declaration of financial exigency expires at the end of the fiscal year during which the declaration is made unless the school district board of trustees adopts a resolution before the end of the fiscal year declaring continuation of the financial exigency for the following fiscal year.
+A declaration of financial exigency expires at the end of the fiscal year in which it is made unless the board adopts a resolution before the end of the fiscal year declaring continuation of the financial exigency for the next fiscal year.

 Declaration of Financial Exigency (PDF, 142KB)

 Board Resolution to Extend or Terminate a Declaration of Financial Exigency (PDF, 118KB)